mozilla/fxpay/README.rst

 The product info object has the following properties:

 *info.productId*
-    The ID number of the product.
-This corresponds to the ID number you see in the `Firefox Marketplace Developer Hub`_ when managing your products.
+    A unique string identifier for the product.
+This corresponds to the identifier you see in the `Firefox Marketplace Developer Hub`_ when managing your products.

 *info.name*
     The name of the product in the default locale.